junelsolis/junelsolis-old/README.md

 Pull requests from the public are very welcome!

 ### I want this site
-Do you want to use/extend this site as your own? ***Go right ahead!*** Fork or clone this reposityr.
+Do you want to use/extend this site as your own? ***Go right ahead!*** Fork or clone this repository.
 The [MIT License](https://github.com/junelsolis/junelsolis/blob/master/LICENSE) allows you to do just that.
 All I ask in return is that you buy me a coffee
 <a href="https://www.buymeacoffee.com/junelsolis" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ### Mockups